alexmeigz/DoND/README.md

 8. If offer is rejected, Contestant opens 1 more case.
 (2 cases left.)
 Banker Offer follows.
 9. If offer is rejected, Contestant opens 1 more case.
 (1 cases left.)
 Banker Offer follows.
 10. If offer is rejected, Contestant may keep their original case or swap with the 1 case left.
 They win amount described in chosen case.

+## Implementation Guide
+0. Download the starter files provided in this repository under the 'starter-files' directory. `dealornodeal.py` will contain the starter code and `money.txt` will contain the money values, each listed on a single line followed by a newline character.
+Comments are listed in the starter code to explain the code itself.

+1.